 GIST means Gastrointestinal Stromal Tumor; it is a rare tumor of the gastrointestinal tract.
-It occurs most commonly in stomach (50–60 %); followed by small intestine (30–35 %) and less frequently in the colon/rectum, esophagus, mesentery, omentum, and retroperitoneum.
+It occurs most commonly in the stomach (50–60 %); followed by the small intestine (30–35 %) and less frequently in the colon/rectum, esophagus, mesentery, omentum, and retroperitoneum.
 There are several different sub-types of cancer and GIST is in the sub-type called sarcoma.

 What causes GIST?

-- The reasons are not so clear.
-Most cases are sporadic.
-These are caused by somatic mutations in genes like KIT and PDGFRA.
+- Most cases are sporadic (not inherited) and are caused by mutations in genes like KIT and PDGFRA.
 The reasons these mutations develop are not well understood.

-- Some are genetically acquired due to mutations in genes like SDH and NF1.
+- Some GISTs are known to be inherited (germline) due to mutations in genes like SDH and NF1 mutations.

-- In non-metastatic disease (localized) mutation testing is done on surgical specimen.
-This helps doctors to understand how the cancer may behave and what type of treatment should be given, so that the patient may have less chances of disease recurrence.
+- In non-metastatic disease (localized), mutation testing is done on surgical specimens.
+This helps doctors to understand how the cancer may behave and what type of treatment should be given, so that the patient may have less chance of disease recurrence.

-- In metastatic disease mutation testing is done to select therapy.
-For example, if patient has a c-KIT mutation imatinib is used while those with a PDGFRA exon 18 D842V mutation, initial treatment should be with avapritinib rather than other TKIs as these patients are resistant to imatinib.
-Also, patients with SDH mutations are respond poorly to imatinib.
+- In metastatic disease, mutation testing is done to select therapy.
+For example, if the patient has a c-KIT mutation, imatinib is used; while for those with a PDGFRA exon 18 D842V mutation with metastatic disease, initial treatment should be with avapritinib rather than other TKIs as these patients are resistant to imatinib.
+Also, patients with SDH mutations respond poorly to imatinib.

-With the recent and considerable advances in management of GIST, it is better to meet a GIST specialist who can guide us properly and advise on the tests to be taken, so that patients may have access to best available treatment.
+With the recent and considerable advances in the management of GIST, it is better to meet a GIST specialist who can guide the patient and advise on the tests to be taken, so that patients may have access to the best available treatment.

 What is the main treatment involved?

-If the disease progresses on imatinib treatment, other drugs like sunitinib, regorafenib, avapritinib and ripretinib are available.
-The latter two drugs have been recently approved and are available under support program.
+If the disease progresses on imatinib treatment, other drugs like sunitinib, regorafenib, avapritinib, and ripretinib are available.
+The latter two drugs were recently approved in 2020 and are available under special support programs.

-Are there any side effects for the drug?
+Are there any side effects of the drug?

-Yes, common side effects are fatigue, nausea, body pain, difference in blood count and platelet count occurs.
-Your doctor will be monitoring you for these side effects.
+Yes, common side effects are fatigue, nausea, body pain, and differences in blood count and platelet count.
+The doctor will be monitoring the patient for these side effects.
 Most patients tolerate the drug well and side effects improve over time.

-Research shows that chemotherapy and radiation are not effective in the treatment of GIST
+Research shows that traditional chemotherapy and radiation are not effective in the treatment of GIST.

 What kind of monitoring is needed?

-CT Scan or PET Scan is recommended every 3-6 months by doctor to see the response.
-If the disease is decreased/or same size, same therapy is continued.
+A CT Scan or PET Scan is recommended every 3-6 months by a doctor to monitor the response to treatment.
+If the disease is decreased/or remains the same size, the same therapy is continued.
 If it increases, your therapy may be changed.

 Will insurance pay for the drugs?

 Many drug companies offer financial help or discount programs.
-For insurance, please check the policy documents which shows has the details of what is covered under cancer treatment.
+For insurance, please check the policy documents which have the details of what is covered under cancer treatment.

 Do we have any support groups in India?

-Yes, we have the Sachin Sarcoma Society performing a wonderful job in connecting patients and doctors.
-Life raft group does the job in connecting patients internationally and provides information and resources for the patient community.
+Yes, we have the Sachin Sarcoma Society (SSS) performing a wonderful job of connecting patients and doctors.
+Furthermore, The Life Rraft Group assists in connecting patients internationally and provides information and resources for the patient community.

 What type of support do they give?

-They connect us to the specific doctors, and they support emotionally by sending positive messages.
+They connect patients to specific doctors, and they support them emotionally by sending positive messages.